Copyright Protection + Enforcement

 Is copyright registration important for business assets?

 Absolutely, yes.
-Frankly, it is just smart business to obtain copyright registration of your important business assets, including logo(s), photographs, videos, and content (e.g., social media posts, website, books, etc.).
+Securing federal registration of your creative business assets, including logo(s), photographs, videos, and content (e.g., social media posts, website, books, etc.) is smart business.

 Can I register for copyright protection myself?